 He is the Managing Director of Perth-based corporate advisory firm Straight Lines Consultancy, specialising in the provision of corporate services to public companies.

-Mr Wright, via his company, holds 6,500,000 ordinary shares and 375,000 listed options in PharmAust Limited.
+Interests in Shares and Options Mr Wright, via his company, holds 6,500,000 ordinary shares and 375,000 listed options in PharmAust Limited.